jmjuanes/siimple/.github/CONTRIBUTING.md

 We are happy to help you if you have any problem or question using **siimple**.
 Please, send your problem to our [public chat](https://gitter.im/siimple/siimple).

-## Commit Convention

-If you contribute to our code, make sure that all of your commit messages follows our [commit convention](./COMMIT_CONVENTION.md).

 ## Issues or bugs

 If you want to report a bug or issue, please open a new [issue here](https://github.com/siimple/siimple/issues) and include as many details as possible with your report.
 Adding code or screenshots are very helpful.